-Canon 5D Mark III versus Nikon D5300
+Canon 5D Mark III vs Nikon D5300

-The Canon EOS 5D Mark III and the Nikon D5300 are two digital cameras that were revealed to the public, respectively, in March 2012 and October 2013.
+The Canon EOS 5D Mark III and the Nikon D5300 are two digital cameras that were officially introduced, respectively, in March 2012 and October 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are based on a full frame (5D Mark III) and an APS-C (D5300) sensor.
-The Canon has a resolution of 22.1 megapixel, whereas the Nikon provides 24 MP.
+The Canon has a resolution of 22.1 megapixels, whereas the Nikon provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D5300 is considerably smaller (31 percent) than the Canon 5D Mark III.
 Moreover, the D5300 is substantially lighter (49 percent) than the 5D Mark III.
 It is worth mentioning in this context that the 5D Mark III is splash and dust resistant, while the D5300 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Canon EF Lens Catalog (5D Mark III) and the Nikon Lens Catalog (D5300).

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 In case you want to display and compare another camera duo, you can use the CAM-parator app to select your camera combination among a large number of options.

 |1.||Canon 5D Mark III||152 mm||116 mm||76 mm||950 g||950||Y||Mar 2012||3,499||ebay.com|